mmb-carb/ESTA_Documentation/docs/BASIC_INTRO.md

 ## How It Works

-ESTA is written in Python, using only free, open-source technology.
+ESTA is written in Python 2.7, using only free, open-source technology.
 It is a command-line program, executable on Linux, PC, or Mac.
 ESTA has a modular design to make it easier to upgrade, improve, and modify.
 The flow of the program is easy to understand, there are six basic steps:

 ![Figure 1: ESTA workflow, generic version](resources/esta_box_diagram_1.png)
 *Figure 1: ESTA workflow, generic version*